syntiara/Movie-Rentals-API/README.md

 - [Support or Contribution](#support-or-contribution)

 ## Getting Started
-This is a server-side javascript application built with [Express JS](https://expressjs.com/) application.
+This is a server-side javascript application built with [Express JS](https://expressjs.com/).
 The database is [MongoDB](https://www.mongodb.com/)

 ## Technology Stack